What should I know about my senior dog?

 Your senior dog’s teeth

 Even senior dogs can have healthy mouths and good breath!
-Periodontal disease can be prevented through regular dental examinations by your veterinarian and proper home care.
-If left untreated, periodontal disease can lead to chronic pain, infection, and poor quality of life for your dog.
-Because so many dogs are affected by dental disease, your veterinarian will perform an oral exam during your visit.
-Based on the exam findings, a dental health plan can be designed and discussed.
+Periodontal disease can be prevented through proper home care and regular dental examinations by your veterinarian.
+Left untreated, periodontal disease can lead to chronic pain, infection, and poor quality of life.
+Because so many dogs are affected by dental disease, your veterinarian will perform an oral exam during your visit and design a dental health plan based on the exam findings.
 The plan may require anesthesia to obtain X-rays to further evaluate and treat periodontal disease.
 If you have concerns about anesthesia, tell the veterinary team.
 They will be happy to answer any questions.

 It’s never too late to talk about home dental care.
-Maximize your dog’s health and ask your veterinary team about dental products approved by the Veterinary Oral Health Council (VOHC) that help keep your dog’s mouth in tip-top shape.
+Maximize your dog’s health and ask your veterinary team about dental products approved by the Veterinary Oral Health Council (VOHC) to keep your dog’s mouth in tip-top shape.

 Your senior dog’s reproductive health

 Your veterinarian will perform a thorough reproductive exam, regardless if your senior dog is spayed, neutered, or intact.
 During the exam, your veterinarian will look at your dog’s prostate, mammary glands, and other reproductive organs to ensure they are in good health.

 Breed-specific information for senior dogs